Flores Phinisi — Flores, Indonesia: The Complete Travel Guide…

 A well-planned itinerary allows you to experience the best of both land and sea.
 The dry season, from April to October, offers the most favourable weather for both overland travel and sailing.
 We recommend dedicating at least four to six days for a comfortable Flores overland tour, allowing ample time to appreciate sites like Kelimutu and Wae Rebo without feeling rushed.

 This land-based exploration can then be perfectly paired with a five to seven-day private flores phinisi charter through the Komodo islands.
 Coordinating the logistics of such a comprehensive journey requires local expertise.
 Our team relies on vetted local guides and meticulously planned routes, ensuring every detail—from highland trekking to your final port of call—is handled with precision and an editorial standard of care.
-This ensures your adventure is not only breathtaking but also seamless.
+This ensures your adventure is not only striking but also seamless.

 Frequently Asked Questions About Visiting Flores